Six Rules to Harness Emotion in Business Design

 2. Do you know what desires motivate your people?
 Profit may motivate you, but pizza day or pub night may do more to inspire camaraderie among your workers.
 Get to know their hopes and dreams, and you will discover their motivation.

 3. Fortune Magazine’s list of Breakthrough Brands is a great example of companies that engage all the primary influencers (customers, employees, suppliers, and lenders) in working toward a shared vision that seemed impossible at first.
 These companies factored visual, emotional, functional, and financial preferences into their business system design.
-Check them out at www.possibility.ca/ bonus-materials.html (account login required).
+Check them out at our bonus resources page

 Remember: A co-creative approach to problem-solving and innovation works.
 With practice, the stress and frustration of dealing with “people issues” will decrease.
 In time, you will facilitate solutions with ease, and when that day comes, you will feel unstoppable.